SAP/flake8-tergeo/docs/configuration.md

 * `ftp-requirements-module-extra-mapping`: comma separate list of mappings in the format `<module> | extra [extra]`.
 Each mapping defines, that the given modules and all submodules are allowed to use the requirements specified in the extras.
-  The module name can also limit itself to a function or class inside the module , e.g. for a class `A` with a method `foo` in the module `mod` the mapping would be `mod::A::foo`.
+  The module name can also limit itself to a function or class inside the module, e.g. for a class `A` with a method `foo` in the module `mod` the mapping would be `mod::A::foo`.
-  If multiples module names matching to the file under check, the extra lists are combined.
+  If multiples module names match to the file under check, the extra lists are combined.
   If the option is not set, all modules can import all requirements from all extras